The Clay Travis and Buck Sexton Show: Distribution

-The show airs on over 400 stations - most of which being owned by Premiere's parent company iHeartMedia.
-However, Travis & Sexton was not universally picked up to fill Limbaugh's slot throughout his affiliate base.
+The show airs on over 400 stations - most of which are owned by Premiere's parent company iHeartMedia, including WLAC in Nashville and WOR in New York City, locations where Travis and Sexton are based.
+However, Clay & Buck was not universally picked up to fill Limbaugh's slot throughout his affiliate base.
 Other stations (mostly non-iHeart) shifted to other programs such as Westwood One/Cumulus Media's Dan Bongino, Radio America and Audacy's Dana Loesch, Salem Radio Network hosts Dennis Prager or Charlie Kirk, Compass Media Networks' Markley, Van Camp and Robbins, and Fox News Talk's Fox Across America.
 Other stations chose to take back local control of the three hours in full or in part for locally-originated shows or noontime newscasts.

 Talkers, a trade publication that periodically issues an estimate of talk radio audiences, estimated that Travis and Sexton's show was, by a small margin, the most-listened-to of the numerous efforts to replace Limbaugh.
-As of July 2022, it estimated the show's listenership is 9.75 million compared to Bongino's 8.75 million and Loesch's 8 million, with the other shows showing no substantial changes from before Limbaugh's death.
+As of May 2024, it estimated the show's listenership is 9.75 million compared to Bongino's 8.5 million and Loesch's 8 million, with the other shows showing no substantial changes from before Limbaugh's death.
 This number reflects a substantial decline of several million listeners from what Limbaugh had drawn most of his run.